ujr/swtools/doc/Tools.md

   1.  transliteration (src and dest of same length)
   2.  squash and delete (dest shorter or absent)
-  3.  complement of src set (the -c option)
+  3.  complement of src (the -c option)
-  4.  escapes and character ranges in the sets
+  4.  escapes and character ranges in src and dest

 For the 4th step we want some "string buffer" for expanding the character ranges.
 C has no such facility, so it must be written.